SofiaG1l/sofiag1l.github.io/_posts/2022-07-23-ePortafolio.md

 My final dissertation article explored whether the European family ties division is reflected in Twitter users' conversations.
-For this, I relied on the geo-located tweets stored in the Internet Archive [link](https://archive.org/details/twitterstream) and used multilevel generalized models to analyze the data.
-The working paper can be accessed [here](https://osf.io/c379h/).
+For this, I relied on the geo-located tweets stored in the Internet Archive [link](https://archive.org/details/twitterstream) and used Bayesian multilevel generalized models to analyze the data.
+The final publication can be accessed [here](https://doi.org/10.1007/s11113-024-09891-6).
+All the codes to replicate this work are in my [GitHub](https://github.com/SofiaG1l/Twitter_Family_Ties).

 ### Non-Dissertation Projects